TheBigBadBunce/ModularLighting/docs/README.md

 ## TODO

+- Regular regeneration of events
+    - 4am?
-- Randomisation of on/off times
+    - Adjust sim times to match this schedule
 - Add a delay to PIR turnoff
 - Remove flash when starting realtime (don't update LED level until all updates are done)
 - Testing?